IMAGE CREDIT: HEATHCLIFF O’MALLEY.

 Meanwhile, in parliament, the house is as divided as public opinion on the matter, this has led to disgraceful behaviour and toxic language between MPs who are certainly as equally frustrated and angry at the current situation we find ourselves in.
 However, the electorate places the blame firmly at the feet of MPs for not honouring the referendum result and not representing their constituencies.
 Some MPs even switching parties and whole political parties going back on key policies they fought the last general election on – ‘honouring the referendum result and acting out the will of the people.’

 This is infuriating voters and inflaming tensions between the public and politicians, with people mainly venting their anger online towards MPs, including death threats, but some are attacking their local offices, verbally abusing them in the streets and on public transport.
-It’s only a matter of time before a Member of Parliament is seriously injured or killed…again!
+Perhaps it is time for all MP’s to receive close protection.
+Otherwise, it’s only a matter of time before a Member of Parliament is seriously injured or killed…again!

 1979 – Airey Neave, Conservative.
 Killed as the result of a car bomb departing the Parliament car park.